aaronhurt/rlm_couchbase/README.md

 You should also have PAP enabled for authenticating users based on cleartext or hashed password attributes.
 As always YMMV.

-This module was built and tested against the [FreeRADIUS 3.0.0 release branch](https://github.com/FreeRADIUS/freeradius-server/tree/release_branch_3.0.0).
+This module was built and tested against the latest [FreeRADIUS v3.0.x branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.0.x) as of the most current commit to this repository.